-The name designating the first step, is Isedakah, which is defined righteousness.
+The name designating the first step, is Issdakah, which is defined righteousness.

-This, I apprehend, has an allusion to the sun in the vernal equinox, in the month of March, when the days and nights are equal all over the world, and when the sun, after having been long in the southern hemisphere, passes the line, in order to dispense his favors equally to the north; which is doing justice to all, agreeably to the above definition.
+This, I apprehend, has an allusion to the sun in the vernal equinor, he the month of March, when the days and nights are equal all over the world, and when the sun, after having been long in the southern hemisther, passes the line, in order to dispense his favours equally to the north; which is doing justice to all, agreeably to the above definition.